lukso-network/docs/docs/networks/testnet/become-a-validator.md

 Set up your regular node using the LUKSO CLI as described in the [Node Guide](./running-a-node.md).

-The instructions are the same as for mainnet node, please refer to [Mainnet Validator Guide](../mainnet/become-a-validator.md#using-lukso-cli).
+The instructions are the same as for mainnet nodes.
+Please refer to [Mainnet Validator Guide](../mainnet/become-a-validator.md#using-lukso-cli).
 You will simply have to add the `--testnet` flag to each commands.
 The commands will look like this:

 #### Importing Validator Keys